clr-saunders/poisonous-mushroom-classifier/README.md

 See the [LICENSE](LICENSE) file for more information.

 ## References
+Lincoff, G. H. (1981).The Audubon Society Field Guide to North American Mushrooms (1981).
+New York: Alfred A. Knopf.

 Buitinck, L., Louppe, G., Blondel, M., Pedregosa,               Fabian, Mueller, A., Grisel, O., … Ga"el Varoquaux.
 (2013).
 API design for machine learning software: experiences from the scikit-learn              project.
 In ECML PKDD Workshop: Languages for Data Mining and Machine Learning (pp. 108–122).

-Diaz, J. H. (2016).
-Mistaken mushroom poisonings.
-Wilderness & Environmental Medicine, 27(2), 330-335

-Lincoff, G. H. (1981).The Audubon Society Field Guide to North American Mushrooms (1981).
-New York: Alfred A. Knopf

 Mushroom.
 (1981).
-UCI Machine Learning Repository. https://doi.org/10.24432/C5959T
+UCI Machine Learning Repository. https://doi.org/10.24432/C5959T.